The Siffleur River bridge

 On the surface, the two approaches appear quite similar but asking the questions in a different order leads to a change of paradigm rather than sliding the box to include new experiential elements.

-1. The layer-on Approach
+1. The retail or layer-on Approach

 - What are the key trends we want to capitalize on?